École intuit.lab: History

+In 2020, a new campus of École Intuit Lab was created in Kolkata.

+In 2021 the campus of Aix-en-Provence moved to Marseille in Euromed area.
+In the same year 2021, the École opened a new campus in São Paulo, Brazil.

+In December 2023, the Colors Art Institute was opened in Dubai, providing the École's classes in the city.

 ECTS

 The institute is a part of European Credit Transfer and Accumulation System, a standard for comparing the study attainment and performance of students of higher education across the European Union and other collaborating European countries.

 Courses

 Four Year Course in Graphic Design

 The four-year course in Graphic Design is open to students after standard X or XII This consists of a one-year fundamental course, followed by 3 years of advanced-level studies.

 Master's in Graphic Design

 Master's programme is available for students who have completed 4 years in Design.
 The programme is exclusively available in the Paris campus and is the last stage in the curriculum.
 It finalises the initial Bac+4-level training with a specialisation year in the areas of Graphic Design, Creative advertising and Multimedia/Animation.

 Post Graduation in Advertising, Design & Digital Communication

-The one year Post Graduation in Advertising, Design & Digital Communication is a premium program that provides students with an in-depth understanding of advertising, branding, design, digital and communication strategies.
+The one year Post Graduation in Advertising, Design & Digital Communication aims to provides students with an in-depth understanding of advertising, branding, design, digital and communication strategies.